 Because I held myself to the lowest standard of perfection, I lacked confidence.
 I could never be perfect – no one can be.

-Whenever I did or didn’t do something that elicited guilt, my low-self esteem disabled it from becoming an experience to learn from/an opportunity to evolve and ENABLED shame to do nothing but reaffirm how much of a piece of worthless piece of sh*t I really was.
+Whenever I did or didn’t do something that elicited guilt… my low-self esteem disabled it from becoming an experience to learn from/an opportunity to evolve and ENABLED shame to do nothing but reaffirm how worthless I really was.
 Writing that makes me tear up.
 It makes me feel terrible that I did that to myself after surviving a childhood that although was really wonderful… there were many times that was done to me.